netzpirat/coffee-brew/README.md

 ## Features

-* Syntax highlighting
-* Color settings preference pane
+* Syntax highlighting with a color settings preference pane
 * Commenting and uncommenting of line and block comments

 ## Installation